T-S-Liang/t-s-liang.github.io/_pages/about.md

 ![](https://img.shields.io/badge/__-__%20(2024--Present)-yellowgreen?style=flat-square&color=181717&labelColor=3bb3c3)
 <!-------------------->

-I'm currently a first year graduate student at the University of .
-Before that, I obtained my Bachelor of Science degree in Physics from <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
-I also spent a wonderful time as an Machine Learning Engineer intern at Beijing Rama Alpaca Technology Company.
+I'm currently a first year Ph.D. student in Electrical and Electronics Engineering at the University of advised by Professor .
+Previously, I obtained my Bachelor of Science degree in Physics from <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>, advised by Prof. <a href = "http://yuan.whu.edu.cn">Shengjun Yuan</a> and Prof. <a href = "http://jszy.whu.edu.cn/zhangshunping/en/index.htm#">Shunping Zhang</a>.
+I also spent a wonderful time as an Machine Learning Engineer intern at Beijing Rama Alpaca Technology Company in the last semester of my undergraduate study.

 ## Please contact me via: